slbailey/Retrovue/docs/domain/SchedulePlan.md

 **Pattern:** An ordered list of [Program](Program.md) references (catalog entries such as series, movies, blocks, or composites).
 Patterns have no durations — the plan engine repeats the Pattern across the Zone until the Zone is full, snapping to the Channel's Grid boundaries.

 **Relationship:** Each Zone references a Pattern that defines its content sequence.
 The plan engine applies the Pattern repeatedly across the Zone's active window until the Zone is full, snapping to Grid boundaries.
-Programs in Patterns are resolved to concrete episodes at ScheduleDay time.
+Programs in Patterns are resolved to concrete episodes at ScheduleDay time based on rotation policy: `sequential` (next episode in order), `random` (random selection), or `lru` (least-recently-used).

 **Conflict Resolution:**